A Guide To Trip Over Tools Work Accident – How Much Compensation Can I Claim?

 “So far as is reasonably practicable, every floor in a workplace and the surface of every traffic route in a workplace shall be kept free from obstructions and from any article or substance which may cause a person to slip, trip or fall”.

 This means that employers have a responsibility to keep all walkways and routes through the workplace safe and clear.
-Actions which must be taken to prevent a work accident include;
+Actions that must be taken to prevent a work accident include;

 Carrying out regular risk assessments.
 These should also be done when there are any changes to the layout of a workspace or environmental changes.